The Brauer-Manin obstruction on algebraic stacks: Acknowledgment

 \section{Acknowledgment}

-The authors would like to thank Ye Tian, Weizhe Zheng, Dasheng Wei, Yang Cao, Shizhang Li and Junchao Shentu for helpful discussions.
+The authors would like to thank Ye Tian, Weizhe Zheng, Dasheng Wei, Yang Cao, Lei Zhang, Shizhang Li and Junchao Shentu for helpful discussions and the referees for valuable suggestions.
 The work was partially done during the authors' visits to the Morningside Center of Mathematics, Chinese Academy of Sciences.
 They thank the Center for its hospitality.